 In this course, students will demonstrate skills in the process of designing and executing total compensation systems strategically aligned to organizational needs.
-They will also analyze compensation structures recommendations for changes corresponding to a company's internal needs and external market factors.
+They will also analyze existing compensation structures with recommendations for changes corresponding to a company's internal needs and external market factors.
 Finally, they will create a total compensation strategy for attracting and retaining top talent locally and globally.
 (Prerequisite: HURE 6000)